-Money laundering sees an estimated $800 billion – $2 trillion globally each year being laundered, which is 2-5% of the global GDP .The UK’s National Crime Agency received a record number of money laundering reports in 2018 – a 10% increase on the previous year.
+Money laundering sees an estimated $800 billion – $2 trillion globally each year being laundered, which is 2-5% of the global GDP.
+Anti-Money Laundering checks (AML) are more important than ever, as regulations require a higher level of vigilance to combat the global threat.

 What is the 5AMLD?